jadounrahul/kartsnms/doc/Extensions/Syslog.md

 Replace 10.10.10.10 with your primary elasticsearch server IP, and set the incoming syslog port.
-Alternatively, if you already have a logstash config file that works except for the LibreNMS export, take only the "exec" section from output and add it.
+Alternatively, if you already have a logstash config file that works except for the KartsNMS export, take only the "exec" section from output and add it.

 ### Remote Logstash (or any json source)
-If you have a large logstash / elastic installation for collecting and filtering syslogs, you can simply pass the relevant logs as json to the LibreNMS API "syslog sink".
+If you have a large logstash / elastic installation for collecting and filtering syslogs, you can simply pass the relevant logs as json to the KartsNMS API "syslog sink".
 This variant may be more flexible and secure in transport.
 It does not require any major changes to existing ELK setup.
 You can also pass simple json kv messages from any kind of application or script (example below) to this sink.

 For long term or advanced aggregation searches you might still use Kibana/Grafana/Graylog etc. It is recommended to keep `config['syslog_purge']` short.